The Gift in Wartime Exercise Class 11 English: Summary & Question Answers | Tran Mong Tu

 The Gift in Wartime by Tran Mong Tu

-The poem "The Gift in Wartime" is a touching poem that has been composed by a Vietnamese poet named Tran Mong Tu.
+This heart-touching poem, "The Gift in Wartime" has been composed by a Vietnamese poet named Tran Mong Tu.

 This poem has presented an inhuman picture of war.
-The title of the poem itself is satire for all those who prefer war over their lives.
-Here, as a widow, the speaker brings to the fore the painful feelings of her lonely life after losing her beloved husband in the terrible war between the US and Vietnam.
-Here, we find her talking to an absentee (husband) about the evil aspects of inhuman warfare that have invited a bleak future for her.
-The speaker is seen making his beloved realise the inhumanity and cruelty of war and even the sorrows of her lonely life after his death.
-She wants to give a serious lesson to all her readers that war never gives happiness to others but takes away the happiness of others and provides gifts in the form of death, blood, pain, loss, misery, etc.
+The title of the poem itself is a satire for all those people who give more preference to war than their lives.
+Here, the speaker, as a widow, has put forward the painful feelings of her lonely life in this poem after losing her lovable husband in the terrible war between America and Vietnam.
+Here, we find her talking to an absent person (her husband) and relating to him about the bad aspects of the inhuman war, which has invited a dark future for her.
+The speaker is seen making her lovable person realise the inhumanity and cruelty of war and even the sorrows of her lonely life after his death.
+She wants to pass on a serious lesson to all her readers: war never provides happiness to others but only snatches the happiness of others and provides such gifts as death, blood, pain, loss, sorrow etc.

 MAIN SUMMARY